mirage/mirage-www/tmpl/wiki/tutorial-lwt.md

 serially until it explicitly yields (most commonly via `bind`); for this reason, Lwt threads are said to be [cooperative](http://en.wikipedia.org/wiki/Cooperative_multitasking#Cooperative_multitasking.2Ftime-sharing).

-From the coder point of view, it means that the evaluation of expressions without the `Lwt.t` type will *never* be go through the scheduler.
-Note however, that it is possible to switch threads without executing the scheduler.
-This is what the `wakeup` function is for.
-Thus instead of surrounding an expression with `lock` and `unlock` statements, in `Lwt` one can simply enforce the type not to be `Lwt.t` and check for the absence of calls to `wakeup`.
-Finally, be aware that some functions from the `Lwt` libraries do use thread switching.
+From the coder's perspective, it means that the evaluation of expressions without the `Lwt.t` type will *never* go through the thread scheduler.
+Note however, that it is possible to switch threads without executing the scheduler via the `wakeup` function.
+This instead of surrounding an expression with `lock` and `unlock` statements, one can simply enforce that the type of the expression is not `Lwt.t` and check for the absence of calls to `wakeup`.
+Finally, be aware that some functions from the `Lwt` standard libraries do use thread switching.

-The danger associated to cooperative threading is having threads not
+The obvious danger associated with cooperative threading is having threads not
 cooperating: if an expression takes a lot of time to compute with no cooperation point, then the whole program hangs.
-The `Lwt.yield` function introduces an explicit cooperation point. `sleep`ing obviously makes the thread cooperate.
+The `Lwt.yield` function introduces an explicit cooperation point. `sleep`ing also obviously makes the thread cooperate.

 If locking a data structure is still needed between yield points, the